Two People (song): Charts

 "Two People" became a top ten hit in Germany and Switzerland, and reached the top 20 in Austria, the Netherlands on Billboard's Hot R&B/Hip-Hop Songs chart.
-It was also a #30 pop hit on Billboard's Hot 100 chart in the United States.
+It was also a #30 pop hit on the Billboard Hot 100 chart in the United States.

 Weekly charts

 Music video

 There were two music videos to "Two People", including one with Turner dressed as different characters, such as Cinderella.